Rearward-facing Baby Seats

 Babies and infants need to be carried in rearward-facing baby seats.
 This reduces the risk of death or injury in a crash by 90% compared with being unrestrained.

 Rearward-facing seats provide greater protection for the baby's head, neck and spine than forward-facing seats.
 So, it is best to keep your baby in a rearward-facing seat for as long as possible.
-Only move them to a forward-facing once they can sit up unaided and they have exceeded the maximum weight for the baby seat, or the top of their head is higher than the top of the seat.
+Only move them to a forward-facing seat once they can sit up unaided and they have exceeded the maximum weight for the seat or they are too tall for the seat, this is usually when the top of the child's head is above the top of the seat.
 Or, you could consider using a larger (group 1 or group 2) rearward-facing seat.

 Rearward-facing baby seats have an energy absorbing interior, and an integral five point harness (some have a three-point harness) to hold the baby in place snugly.
 Take time to get your baby comfortably strapped in and to make sure the harness is correctly adjusted.
 The top of the harness should be about 2cm below your baby's shoulder.
 It should be quite tight, so that only one or two fingers can fit between the baby's chest and the harness.
 The harness buckle should not rest over the child's tummy.
 Clothing can affect how snugly the harness fits, so check it every journey.